-A glance at a coating business’ product offering will normally uncover something beyond coatings.
+A coating business’s product offering will normally uncover something beyond coatings.
 They will have a lot of different items that are intended to work with your covering.
 The utilization of extravagant branding and names makes them desirable as a ‘coordinating set’ in the eyes of customers.

 The truth of the matter is, ceramic coatings do require unique care.
 These organizations would adore for you to discard your present items and buy their entire product line.

 I would like to say it again that I do not believe there is anything wrong with that.
 In case you like their items, purchase as much as you need.
 Remember this, however: